sukiletxe/vbns-ao2/README.md

 # vbns-AO2
+## Introduction
 This is a braille N'Speak emulator, which works with MS-DOS screen readers.
 It was originally created by [Tyler Spivey](https://www.allinaccess.com), and modified by Sukil Etxenike.
 [Here is the original version](http://batsupport.com/unsupported/dosbox/vbns.zip).

+## Variants
 This project has two versions:
 * [One  which, as the original version, uses eSpeak](https://github.com/sukiletxe/vbns-espeak)
 * And this one, which can interact with many Windows screen readers and SAPI.

 Note that at this stage, this version is **not** ready to be even tested.
-It actually has no difference with the eSpeak version.
+It actually has no difference with the eSpeak version, because it is derived directly from it.

 ## Requirements
 You will need Com0Com for the emulator to work properly: